m4ttsch/omscs-notes-notes/operating-systems/memory-management.md

 When we release one chunk of 8 units, we have a little bit of fragmentation, but once we release the other chunk of 8 units, those two chunks are combined to make one free chunk of 16 units.

-Fragmentation definitely still exists in the buddy allocator, but on free, one chunk can check with its “buddy” chunk (of the same size) to see if it is also free, at which point the two will aggregate into a larger chunk.
+Fragmentation definitely still exists in the buddy allocator, but on free, one chunk can check with its "buddy" chunk (of the same size) to see if it is also free, at which point the two will aggregate into a larger chunk.

 This buddy checking step can continue up the tree, aggregating as much as possible.
 For example, imagine requesting 1 memory unit above, and then freeing it.
 We would have to subdivide the chunks all the way down to 1, but then could build them all the way back up to 64 on free.